 In the context of increasing competition on TikTok, according to the owner of the channel "Anh Chong Ngoan", the audience will become more demanding and selective.

-One mistake many content creators make that can turn audiences away is the imbalance between core content and commercial content.
+One mistake many content creators make, which can turn audiences away, comes from the imbalance between core content and commercial content.

 "I think to be remembered and loved by viewers, you have to be honest and sincere first.
 Since starting TikTok, I have kept the principle of showing viewers what I have," he said.